Cole 7 shutout innings, 13 Ks leads Yanks over Orioles 7-2 - WTMJ

 Pitching with long sleeves on a night with a gametime temperature of 68, Cole threw 71 of 97 pitches for strikes.
 The 30-year-old right-hander induced 23 swinging strikes and got 17 called strikes from plate umpire Marty Foster.

-Cole’s was just the seventh start ever for the Yankees of seven shutout innings with 13 strikeouts and no walks: Mike Mussina did it against Boston and Baltimore in September 2001, and Ron Guidry (1984), John Candelaria (1988), David Wells (1998) and Masahiro Tanaka (2017) did it once each.
-He became the first Yankees pitcher to strike out seven batters in 11 straight regular-season starts.

-After Gary Sánchez caught the first four games, Kyle Higashioka caught Cole, as he did during last year’s playoffs.

-Lucas Luetge allowed Rui Ruiz’s two-run homer with two outs in the ninth after Ryan Mountcastle beat a two-out single on a call upheld in a video review.
+Lucas Luetge allowed Rio Ruiz’s two-run homer with two outs in the ninth, Baltimore’s first home this year, after Ryan Mountcastle beat a two-out single on a call upheld in a video review.

-Bruce led off the second with a Bronx special into the right-field short porch that traveled just 354 feet.
-New York’s first baseman while Luke Voit recovers from knee surgery, Bruce was moved up to No. 3 in the batting order in place of slumping center fielder Aaron Hicks, who got the night off.

-Bruce saved a run in the first, throwing out speedy Cedric Mullins trying to score from third on Anthony Santander’s one-hopper with the infield in.

 COMING ATTRACTION

 Infielder Rougned Odor was acquired by the Yankees for minor league outfielders Antonio Cabello and Josh Stowers.
 The 27-year-old Odor did not make the Rangers’ opening-day roster and was designated for assignment on April 1.
 He is a left-handed hitter, and the Yankees have a mostly right-handed lineup.
-Texas will pay the Yankees cash to cover all but a prorated share of the $570,500 minimum this year and the 2022 minimum, which is still to be negotiated.
+Texas will pay the Yankees $11,060,806 this year to cover all but a prorated share of the $570,500 minimum and all but the 2022 minimum, which is still to be negotiated.
 Odor will cost nothing to the Yankees for purposes of the luxury tax.
 New York optioned right-hander Michael King to the alternate training site and designated infielder Thairo Estrada for assignment.

 TRAINER’S ROOM